uvarc/rc-website/content/service/bioinformatics.md

 <hr size=1 />

-# Bioinformatics tools
+## Bioinformatics tools
--	Running genomic alignment and analysis tools on desktop or on Rivanna, Ivy, or AWS including Bowtie, Samtools, Bedtools, MACS, HTSeq, and TopHat
+-	Running genomic alignment and analysis tools on desktop, Rivanna, Ivy, or AWS including Bowtie, Samtools, Bedtools, MACS, HTSeq, and TopHat
 -	Accessing and retrieving data from ArrayExpress, GEO, and other databases

-# ChIP-Seq, ChIP-chip, RNA-Seq and other NGS analyses
+## ChIP-chip, ChIP-Seq, RNA-Seq and other NGS analyses
 -	Formalizing an automated analysis pipeline in Linux
 -	Background subtraction, normalization, and processing of the data
 -	Statistical modeling, regression, and computational methods for exploratory analyses (clustering and heat maps), significance testing (e.g., statistical tests), and hypothesis testing (e.g., proportional hazards models)
 -	Quantitative and correlative analyses with other publicly available datasets for biological insight

-# AWS Cloud
+## AWS Cloud
 -	Setting up ChIP-Seq/RNA-Seq analysis pipelines on AWS (or Ivy and Rivanna).
-This is an extensive area, for some examples check out the items below:
+This is an extensive area, for some examples check out the items below
--	Setting up the [StarCluster](http://star.mit.edu/cluster/docs/latest/overview.html) on [AWS](http://www.oliverelliott.org/article/computing/tut_bio_aws/) to run bioinformatics analyses:
+-	Setting up [StarCluster](http://www.oliverelliott.org/article/computing/tut_bio_aws/) on AWS for bioinformatics analyses
--	[Omics Pipe](http://omics-pipe.readthedocs.io/en/latest/about.html) (for RNA-Seq, ChIP-Seq) that utilizes a StarCluster
+-	Running [Omics Pipe](http://omics-pipe.readthedocs.io/en/latest/about.html) (for RNA-Seq, ChIP-Seq)
--	Running [Bcbio-nextgen](http://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html) pipeline on AWS for RNA-Seq, cancer variant calling, and ChIp-Seq.
+-	Running [Bcbio-nextgen](http://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html) pipeline on AWS for RNA-Seq, cancer variant calling, and ChIp-Seq

-# Ivy and Rivanna High Performance Computing
+## Ivy and Rivanna High Performance Computing
 Ivy is a high performance computing resource that can be used for HIPAA compliant translational research.
 Amongst other things, the SOMRC team can help with:
--	Setting up alignment, variant calling, and analysis pipelines for ChIP-Seq, ChIP-chip, RNA-Seq and other genomic experiments on Rivanna and Ivy.
+-	Setting up alignment, variant calling, and analysis pipelines for ChIP-Seq, ChIP-chip, RNA-Seq and other genomic experiments on Ivy and Rivanna
--	Using [GATK](https://software.broadinstitute.org/gatk/guide/article.php?id=1988) on Ivy or Rivanna employing multi-threading and scatter-gather for fast SNP variant calling.
+-	Using [GATK](https://software.broadinstitute.org/gatk/guide/article.php?id=1988) on Ivy or Rivanna employing multi-threading and scatter-gather for fast SNP variant calling

-# Long-term collaborations
+## Long-term collaborations
 We warmly welcome long-term collaborations with experimentalists and computational biologists.
-Working with experimental biologists we can chart out experimental design, come up with controls, and think about statistical and computational analyses so the experiment is designed to extract the most value from the data.
-With computational biologists, we can build and maintain code and pipelines, as well as test new algorithms on multi-core and multi-node machines.
+Working with biologists we can chart out experimental design, come up with controls, and think about statistical and computational analyses so the experiment is designed to extract the most value from the data.
+We can also build and maintain code and pipelines, as well as test new algorithms on multi-core and multi-node machines.

-# New Research Lines
+## New Research Lines
 We are actively exploring and researching new computational techniques that can reap big rewards in genomics and bioinformatics.
 Our particular focus is on machine learning, especially deep learning, and big data architectures, especially MapReduce and Spark.